qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 several Layers with the :kbd:`Ctrl` key and pressing :kbd:`Ctrl+D` afterwards.
 This way all selected Layers or groups will be removed from the layerlist.

-You can select multiple layers and group them.
-Select the layers and right click on a layer.
-Choose :menuselection:`Group selected`.
-Click on the new group, type in a name and press :kbd:`Enter`.

 Working with the Legend independent layer order ...............................................

 Since QGIS 1.8 there is a widget that allows to define a legend independent drawing order.
 You can activate it in the menu :menuselection:`Settings --> Panels`.
 Determine the drawing order of the layers in the map view here.
 Doing so makes it possible to order your layers in order of importance, for example, but to